transloadit/uppy/docs/companion.md

 A `string` or function that returns the name of the bucket as a `string` and takes one argument which is an object with the following properties:

+- `filename`, the original name of the uploaded file;
 - `metadata` provided by the user for the file (will only be provided during the initial calls for each uploaded files, otherwise it will be `undefined`).
+- `req`, Express.js `Request` object.
+Do not use any Companion internals from the req object, as these might change in any minor version of Companion.

 ##### `s3.region` `COMPANION_AWS_REGION`